sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 > Note: Currently, if a `$parameter` is not present in the URL, it is first looked for in the form parameters.
 If it is not found there either, it is set to `NULL`.
 Please do not rely on this behavior, as it may change in the future.

-You can also set $parameters yourself at any point in your SQL files in order to reuse their value in several places, using the `SET ParameterName = value` syntax.
+You can also set parameters yourself at any point in your SQL files in order to reuse their value in several places, using the `SET ParameterName = value` syntax.
 For instance, we could use the following code to save the username in uppercase: